On this page you'll find everything you need to navigate what's located where in the club. You can also read a bit about me and the club's name.

 My name is Dana.

+I was born, raised, and educated in St. Petersburg, the city of Dostoevsky.
+Now I live in Poland.
 I've been reading Dostoevsky's books in Russian since my youth and studied them in detail at university, where Russian literature was the main subject.

 I continued my philological education by studying French literature and cinema at the Sorbonne, where my thesis focused on Georges Bernanos' book The Diary of a Country Priest (Journal d'un curé de campagne) and its adaptation by Robert Bresson.